SandeepDhamale19/TestAutomation.CSharp.Crawler/README.md

  ▪ Reduces maintenance cost by > 95%

- ▪ Detect changes every new release
+ ▪ Detect changes every new release ans raises alarm for changes in UI